-Not exactly a full attraction in itself, this two-way communication possibility could conceivably conjure up creepy cool conversations as a queue enhancement, photo op (maybe even add the option of a lenticular Azkaban escapee wanted poster?) or as part of a themed restaurant.
+Not exactly a full attraction in itself, this two-way communication possibility could conceivably conjure up creepy-cool conversations as a queued enhancement, photo op (maybe even add the option of a lenticular Azkaban escapee wanted poster?) or as part of a themed restaurant.
 We hop aboard the floo network briefly in Forbidden Journey but there is so much more potential.

 10. Ride on the Knight Bus

 With the increasing use of VR gear onboard rollercoasters, a trip on the Knight Bus could make for a perfect pairing of a new roller coaster and the virtual environment onboard the overnight transportation for wayward wizards.
 The Knight Bus is already parked outside the London facade of Diagon Alley and we see it in action while riding the Hogwarts Express, so why not let us take a ride?

 These 10 magical experiences may just be wishful thinking, hopes that the Wizarding World of Harry Potter will continue to expand and entertain with new adventures and attractions.
 We look forward to finding out how close our guesses are to the final result.